Samuel Johnson: Early career

 Little is known about Johnson's life between the end of 1729 and 1731.
 It is likely that he lived with his parents.
 He experienced bouts of mental anguish and physical pain during years of illness; his tics and gesticulations associated with Tourette syndrome became more noticeable and were often commented upon.
 By 1731 Johnson's father was deeply in debt and had lost much of his standing in Lichfield.
-Johnson hoped to get an usher's position, which became available at Stourbridge Grammar School, but since he did not have a degree, his application was passed over on 6 September 1731.
+Johnson hoped to obtain the position of a school usher, which became available at Stourbridge Grammar School, but since he did not have a degree, his application was passed over on 6 September 1731.

 At about this time, Johnson's father became ill and developed an "inflammatory fever" which led to his death in December 1731 when Johnson was twenty-two.
 Devastated by his father's death, Johnson sought to atone for an occasion he did not go with his father to sell books.
 Johnson stood for a "considerable time bareheaded in the rain" in the spot his father's stall used to be.
 After the publication of Boswell's Life of Samuel Johnson, a statue was erected in that spot.

 Johnson eventually found employment as undermaster at a school in Market Bosworth, run by Sir Wolstan Dixie, who allowed Johnson to teach without a degree.
 Johnson was treated as a servant, and considered teaching boring, but nonetheless found pleasure in it.
 After an argument with Dixie he left the school, and by June 1732 he had returned home.

 Johnson continued to look for a position at a Lichfield school.
 After being turned down for a job at Ashbourne School, he spent time with his friend Edmund Hector, who was living in the home of the publisher Thomas Warren.
 At the time, Warren was starting his Birmingham Journal, and he enlisted Johnson's help.
 This connection with Warren grew, and Johnson proposed a translation of Jerónimo Lobo's account of the Abyssinians.
 Johnson read Abbé Joachim Le Grand's French translations, and thought that a shorter version might be "useful and profitable".
 Instead of writing the work himself, he dictated to Hector, who then took the copy to the printer and made any corrections.
 Johnson's A Voyage to Abyssinia was published a year later.
 He returned to Lichfield in February 1734, and began an annotated edition of Poliziano's Latin poems, along with a history of Latin poetry from Petrarch to Poliziano; a Proposal was soon printed, but a lack of funds halted the project.